How To Use And Configure WordPress Widgets

 Drag & drop to rearrange widgets in your widget area

-(Drag & drop to rearrange widgets in the widget area)
+(Drag-and-drop to rearrange widgets in your widget area)

-The widget features have now been reorganized in your sidebar section …
+The widgets have now been reorganized in your sidebar …

-As you can see, this immediately changes the order of items in the sidebar.
+As you can see, this immediately changes the order of items in the site’s sidebar.

-Reorganizing sidebar elements using widgets can improve your site’s user experience.
+Reorganizing sidebar layout with widgets can help improve visitor experience.

-Note in the screenshot below that the ‘click to call’ feature (3) is now at the top of the sidebar navigation section, and the ‘contact us’ banner (2) now sits above the newsletter subscription form (1) …
+Note in the screenshot below that the ‘click to call’ feature (3) is now at the top of the sidebar navigation menu, and the ‘contact us’ section (2) is now located above the newsletter opt-in form (1) …

-Reorganizing sidebar elements with widgets can help improve user experience
+Rearranging sidebar elements using widgets can help to improve visitor experience

-Deleting widgets from your sidebar menu is really easy.
+Removing widgets from your sidebar is really easy.

-For example, let’s show you how to remove the Search widget from your sidebar …
+For example, let’s remove the Search widget from the sidebar navigation area …

-To delete an active widget, either open up the widget and click the Delete link …
+To delete an active widget, you can either open up the widget and click the Delete link …

-Or just drag the widget out of the Active Widgets section and into the Inactive Widgets area …
+Or just drag the widget out of the Active Widgets section and drop it into the Inactive Widgets area …

-Repeat this process for any widgets you want removed from the sidebar.
-You can always reactivate a widget by dragging it back into the active widgets area.
+Repeat this process for any widgets you want to remove from the sidebar.
+You can always reinstate a widget by dragging it back into the active widgets area.

 Widget Settings

-Many widgets can be further customized.
-This can include things like hiding information from users (but allowing access to registered users), displaying additional forms, fields, or data, specifying dimensions of sidebar images, videos, etc.
+Most widgets offer additional settings that allow you to further customize these.
+This can include things like making certain types of information hidden to site visitors but visible to registered users, displaying additional forms, fields, or data, specifying dimensions of sidebar images, videos, etc.

 Click on the little triangle in the corner of a widget to display the settings for that widget …